Chainlink (blockchain oracle): Technology

 Chainlink's oracle network allows blockchains to connect to off-chain data and computation resources.

-In addition to the transfer of external information to a blockchain, Chainlink can also be used for several different off-chain computation functions, including a verifiable random function (VRF) and data feeds.
-The data feeds have been used to bring election data on-chain.

-Link token
+LINK token

-Node operators are compensated with the network's native cryptocurrency, LINK.
-All LINK tokens have been premined and largely withheld by the central issuer.
-A fraction of the pre-mined token supply was offered for sale to retail buyers in an initial coin offering (ICO).
-According to Chainlink, the trade value derived from these tokens is used to pay node operators for retrieving data from smart contracts, and also for deposits placed by node operators as required by contract creators.
+LINK is a utility and governance token of Chainlink.
+The trade value derived from these tokens is used to pay node operators for retrieving data from smart contracts, and also for deposits placed by node operators as required by contract creators.
 Tokens can be stored in any ERC-20 wallet, as the ERC677 token retains all the functionality of an ERC-20 token.
+Community participants can stake LINK to support the network's cryptoeconomic security.